jiaye-wu/jiaye-wu.github.io/_posts/2025-02-09-blog-post-PC-trick01.md

 #### 2.1 Using the ``subst`` command (not recommended)

-1. Create a cmd file, say, ``MountDisk.bat`` in the root of C:. and inside type the command, something like:
+1. Create a cmd file, say, ``MountDisk.bat`` in the root of ``C:\``. and inside type the command, something like:

     ``` subst D: "C:\Users\your-profile-name\Documents\My Work Folder" ```

 2. Press ``ctrl+R `` and type ``taskschd.msc``.
 3. Create a new scheduled task, set it to run upon user login.
 4. Set trigger as when system boots and when user login.
 5. The operation is to run a programme, in that you create a task that points to the ``.bat`` file.
 6. Reboot the computer and you shall have your new disk created.
+If not, tweak the trigger conditions in Step 4.
+7. [optinal] When succeed, you can export the scheduled task rule as a ``.xml`` file for setup in other computers.

 The issue with this method is that ``subst`` does not support **recycle bin** and no programme (``*.exe``) can be launched from the new path.
 Due to the lack of recycle bin, it is **very unsafe** to use the path in file-sync software.